 - Dangerous drugs

 To prove your personal injury case and hold the at-fault parties responsible, you will need to have evidence that shows the four essential elements of negligence are present.
 Our lawyers build these cases every day and understand how to prove each element.
-The four elements of negligence include:
+The four elements of a successful personal injury claim include:

-To prove our client’s case, we gather evidence that includes:
+To prove our client’s case, we gather evidence that may include:

 - Any reports filed by police or other first responders